starstruckgall/blog/clqsq0nyx000008l242lpfe6z.md

 This helps the browser recognize the language of the page.

-So I hope this has helped you understand the different names in HTML a little better.
-If not, then don't worry too much. those things come with practice and the more you code the easier time it'll be.
-And don't be scared to google what you don't know.
-I had to do that while writing this article.
+Remembering the different parts that make up the HTML language can be a difficult task for lots of us.
+Practice makes perfect.
+Don't be scared to google what you don't know, I had to do that while writing this article.
+Just keep hanging on and before you know it you'll be an HTML pro.
+If you enjoyed this post, I’d be very grateful if you’d help it spread by emailing it to a friend or sharing it on Twitter or Facebook.
+Thank you!